TX-DSHS/TB_Pipeline/README.md

 **Run Command**

-Within in the /bioinformatics/.../data directory, run this command:
+Within the /bioinformatics/.../data directory, run this command:
 /runVarpipeline.sh TX-########

 The pipeline will take several hours to complete.
 Output folder will be zipped upon completion.

-For post processing, run this command: bash post_proc.sh TX-#########
+For post processing, within the /bioinformatics/.../sra_sub directory, run this command: bash post_proc.sh TX-#########